nafisa-tasfia/TREASURE-HUNT-1/README.md

 GAME DETAILS:
 The treasure hunt is an interactive grid-based strategy game designed to challenge  players(P) decision making and resource management skills. where players navigate a concealed "5x5" grid in search of hidden treasures(T).
 The game’s primary objective is to collect all the treasures scattered across the grid while managing limited resources, including health points, moves(20), and a strict 60-second timer.
 Players must carefully plan each move, balancing the need to uncover treasures with the risks of encountering traps(X)and using power-ups to extend gameplay.
+Timer: Ends the game if the player exceeds the 60-second limit.

 HOW TO PLAY:
 The "5X5" grid remains hidden at the start, with unexplored cells marked as "?".
 As players move using directional inputs (W, A, S, D), the grid gradually reveals its contents.
 Each cell may contain treasures, traps, power-ups, or empty spaces.
 Treasures (T) reward 10 points and contribute to the main objective, while traps (X) reduce the player’s health by one point.
 Power-ups (+) grant an additional three moves, offering a lifeline when moves are running low.
 Empty cells are neutral and safe to explore.